 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes, two popular methods are pipe relining and replacement of pipes.
-Both solutions aim to restore the functionality of your pipes, however they differ in a way that you should be aware of.
+When it comes to fixing damaged pipes, two popular solutions are pipe relining and pipe replacement.
+Both methods aim to bring back the original function of your pipelines, but they differ in a way that you need to know.

 Key Takeaways